-The $\beta_0$ coefficient will capture the overall change in alignment with the incumbent in the week after an attack (ie. the rally plus the right-wing support effect) and $\beta_1$ will capture the change in the effect after the peace process starts.
-Of particular interest is coefficient $\beta_4$ , which will capture the change for politicians who are relatively more rightwing.
-Following the conceptual framework, the effect of attacks on incumbent alignment will mostly change for these politicians after the peace-process starts, as they are the ones for whom now the rally and the right-wing effects tend to go in opposite directions.
-On the other hand, for politicians who remain left of the incumbent, the two effects affect the policy distance in the same direction in both periods, despite the relative change in the policy position of the incumbent party.
+The β_0 coefficient captures the overall change in alignment with the incumbent party in the week after an attack (that is, the combination of the rally-'round-the-flag and right-wing-support effects), and β_1 captures the differential change in the effect after the peace process started.29 Of particular interest is coefficient β_4 , which captures the relative change for politicians who are more right wing.
+The conceptual framework predicts that the effect of attacks on incumbent-party alignment mostly changes for these politicians after the peace process starts, as they are the ones for whom the rally-'round-the-flag and right-wing-support effects will tend to go in opposite directions.
+On the other hand, for politicians who remain left of the incumbent party, the two effects affect the policy distance in the same direction in both periods, despite the relative change in the policy position of the incumbent party.